La Cinq: Business failure and bankruptcy

 Instead of trying to reduce costs and make up for the existing deficit, Hachette was increasing expenses (rebranding network identity, repairing all the premises, creating too many programs), and La Cinq had completely changed.
 Pascal Josèphe wished to focus on female and family audiences.
 Guillaume Durand was replaced at 8pm in order to open up to the audience.
-The slots devoted to news were diminished; Patrice Duhamel also gave instructions to journalists to reduce coverage on international subjects and reports in favor of national subjects.
+The slots devoted to news were diminished; Patrice Duhamel also gave instructions to journalists to reduce coverage on international subjects and reports in favour of national subjects.

 As a result, 22 new programs were put on the air in April 1991, but they all stopped after a few weeks or months, without succeeding in significantly increasing its market share with the exception of motorsports, with 40% of market share, for Formula 1 snatched from TF1, the Paris-Dakar, the Grand Prix de Pau, the Walt Disney movie slots on Tuesday evenings, Twin Peaks and the news, which were successful.
 La Cinq only experienced success in urban areas.

 Not only did its new programs fail to attract new viewers, but these upheavals confused some of the faithful audience, to the point that the channel announced a rerun of Kojak to save the prime time access slot.
 Game show La Ligne de chance and sitcom Léon Duras, chroniqueur mondain did not find their public.

 The audience remained stable, and the channel remained the third national channel in terms of rating; however, considering the new transmitters that relayed La Cinq's signal, the audience was reduced at this time.
 It was, in this case, around 11 to 14%.
 In addition, Lagardère did not succeed in relaxing the constraints imposed by the government and regulations, so it remained at the mercy of political power.

 The channel planned to launch an interactive system, Carte Multipoints, in 1992, in association with Canadian company Vidéotron, to compete with Quizako on Antenne 2 and FR3.
 Due to the network's bankruptcy, the channel never tested the system.
 France Télévisions' two channels ultimately ended up using the system in 1993, after Quizako ended its run, until July 1995.
 The Carte Multipoints system had a two-year lifespan, unlike Quizako, which lasted one year.